dinesh99639/courseplan/README.md

 ### Upload Page
 ![Upload](README/images/faculty/upload.png)

-* In this page, you can upload the files like images, audio, video, text files, etc.
+* On this page, you can upload the files like images, audio, video, text files, etc.
-* Uploading of php files is not allowed.
+* Uploading of PHP files is not allowed.

 ### Open File
 ![Open File](README/images/faculty/Open%20File.png)